IHE/ITI.PCF/input/pagecontent/ch-P.md

 | Editor replace existing Volume 1 Appendix P with the following |
 {:.grid .bg-info}

+TODO: include defined terms.
+TODO: remove XDS specifics, Affinity Domain (privacy domain)

-This Appendix provides information about when consent could be automated and consequently when the BPPC Profile could be used.
+This Appendix provides information about when consent could be automated and consequently when the BPPC, APPC, or PCF Profiles could be used.
 Privacy consent can be summarized as: "I agree on my personal data being disclosed to someone under specific conditions".

 Conditions are based on various factor(s) for example:

-- type of person the data is disclosed to;
+- role of person the data is disclosed to;
 - type of data disclosed;
-- type of access (normal access, emergency access...);
 - security level in which the disclosure takes place (weak authentication vs. strong authentication);
 - type of purpose for which the data is disclosed;
 - timeframe (period of validity of the consent, window of disclosure...);

-BPPC could be used when conditions can be described with a limited number of factors and when the factors can be defined and be easily interpreted by a Document Consumer implementing the Basic Patient Privacy Enforcement Option.
+Some Consent needs require a more basic record, where as other intermediate or advanced needs require a more structured and coded consent record.
+The more advanced need must support both the recording of the patient specific parameters, and the ability to distinguish the accesses that would be impacted by those specific parameters.

-The XDS Affinity Domain Privacy Consent Policies could result in various actions, for example:
+A domain's Privacy Consent Policies could result in various actions, for example:

-- limitation of the display of the existence of specific documents to the users of a Document Consumer
+- limitation of the fact that specific documents exist at all
-- limitation of the access to specific documents by the users of a Document Consumer
+- limitation of the access to specific documents by specific users
 - display of a warning note (either concerning this access or to inform that further disclosure is not allowed, limited to some defined population, needed further consent...)
 - collection of new consent (oral consent, patient authentication, electronically signed consent, paper consent...)

 ## P.1 Consents in a sensitivity labeled and role based access control environment

+TODO: make this more clear that this is defining a way of describing a overriding policy that might be accepted or rejected by the patient.
+This does not represent parameters that would be selected by the patient.

 One possible implementation may have a collection of policies and sensitivity markers that would form an access control matrix.
-An example simple access control matrix is shown in the table below.
+An example simple access control matrix is shown in the table below, where an `X` indicates that the given role would have access to the given sensitivity of data.

 **Table P-1: Sample Access Control Policies**